Phonics

 It is particularly helpful for children aged 5 to 7.
 Almost all children who receive good teaching of phonics will learn the skills they need to tackle new words.
 They can then go on to read any kind of text fluently and confidently, and to read for enjoyment.

-At William Stockton and Wimboldsley, children learn phonics in a systematic way throughout Early Years and Key Stage 1.
+At Wimboldsley, children learn phonics in a systematic way throughout Early Years and Key Stage 1.
 It is taught daily, in short sessions so that children build up and practise the skills they need to use in reading and writing.
+We follow Little Wandle Letters and Sounds

 We ensure that children’s phonic knowledge is assessed regularly so that children are taught in a group that is matched to a level of their current development.
-This also allows teachers to identify any children that need targeted support in any area.
+This also allows teachers to identify any children that need targeted support in any area through keep up/catch up sesssions

 Practising the sounds correctly is really important!
 Something that the children in school do daily.